LCRoysterproject/repo_structure/README.md

 Mandatory folders for all repositories are, which are included in this skeleton repo structure:
 - data
-- figures
+- figures (`figures` includes tables and figures used for writing and presentations)
 - script
 - writing

- * `figures` includes tables and figures used for writing and presentations.